AdobeDocs/campaign-classic.en/help/configuration/using/about-schema-edition.md

 * Define links between the different data objects within the Campaign application.
 * Define and describe the individual fields included in each object.

+For a better understanding of Campaign built-in tables and their interaction, refer to the [Campaign Classic data model](https://helpx.adobe.com/campaign/kb/acc-datamodel.html).

 ## Extending or creating schemas {#extending-or-creating-schemas}

 To add a field or index or other element to one of the core data schemas in Campaign, such as the recipient table (nms:recipient), you have to extend that schema.
 For more on this, refer to the [Extending a schema](../../configuration/using/extending-a-schema.md) section.